any-docs/css/content/reference/at-rules/@container/index.md

 - `<container-condition>`
   - An optional `<container-name>` and a `<container-query>`.
 Styles defined in the `<stylesheet>` are applied if the condition is true.
     - `<container-name>`
       - Optional.
-The name of the container that the styles will be applied to when the query evaluates to true, specified as an {{cssxref("ident")}}.
+The name of the container that the styles will be applied to when the query evaluates to true, specified as an `ident`.
     - `<container-query>`
       - A set of features that are evaluated against the query container when the size, [`<style-feature>`](#container_style_queries), or scroll-state of the container changes.